-PI Code & Short Name Code & Short Name PI Description 2016/17 2016/17 2017/18 2018/19 9 Value Target Status Value Target Status Value Target Status SP_FCS_P_B01 Number of modern apprentices on North Ayrshire Council programmes Number of modern apprentices on North Ayrshire Council programmes.
+PI Code & Short Name PI Description 2016/17 7 2017/18 8 2018/19 9 Value Target Status Value Target Status Value Target Status SP_FCS_P_B01 Number of modern apprentices on North Ayrshire Council programmes Number of modern apprentices on North Ayrshire Council programmes.
 This is the number of people directly employed by the council (internally) as Modern Apprentices.
 (Quarterly figures are cumulative.)
-91 85 2 99 85 87 85 CC_01 The percentage of participants accessing learning opportunities whose confidence, knowledge and skills has improved as a result The percentage of participants accessing learning opportunities whose confidence, knowledge and skills has improved as a result 97.9% 95% 98% 95% 97.1% 95% EG_20 Number of unemployed people registered with employability hubs This shows the number of unemployed people registered with employability hubs.
+91 85 0 99 85 0 87 85 0 CC_01 The percentage of participants accessing learning opportunities whose confidence, knowledge and skills has improved as a result The percentage of participants accessing learning opportunities whose confidence, knowledge and skills has improved as a result 97.9% 95% 98% 95% 97.1% 95% EG_20 Number of unemployed people registered with employability hubs This shows the number of unemployed people registered with employability hubs.
 The figures are cumulative to ensure all registrations are captured during the year.
 (Quarterly figures are cumulative.)
-631 900 635 900 597 900 SP_DE_08 Number of people participating in Council Funded/Operated Employability Programmes This is the number of people participating in Council Funded/Operated Employability Programmes.
-The vast majority are unemployed, with only a very few under employment.
+631 900 635 900 597 900 SP_DE_08 Number of people participating in Council Funded/Operated Employability Programmes 1,590 1,435 0 1,791 1,435 ⊘ 1,383 1,435 SP_DE_A03 Number of Economic Growth clients entering employment through Economic Growth sponsored initiatives Number of Economic Growth clients entering employment through Economic Growth sponsored initiatives.
 (Quarterly figures are cumulative.)
-1,590 1,435 1,791 1,435 1,383 1,435 SP_DE_A03 Number of Economic Growth clients entering employment through Economic Growth sponsored initiatives Number of Economic Growth clients entering employment through Economic Growth sponsored initiatives.
-(Quarterly figures are cumulative.)
-704 765 818 573 616 573
+704 765 818 573 ⊘ 616 573